scrivy/logcubietemp/README.md

 logcubietemp
 ============

-client server scripts to remotely log the cubie temp
+client and server scripts to remotely log the cubieboard 2 cpu temperature